 As the sculpture of Anish Kapoor “Leviathan” (Grand Palais, Paris, France) the humanitarian sector is turning into a Super structure that doesn’t fit with current global standards.
-Being global means more than just international institutions delivering aid assistance but the capacity to merge with the local institutions and help them build their own resilience.
-Interconnected processes and full involvement with the public and private sector establishes their level of effectiveness.
+Being global means more than just international institutions delivering aid but the capacity to merge with the local institutions and help them build their own resilience.
+Interconnected processes and full involvement within the public/private sector is what establishes a good level of effectiveness.

 Is it good to make the distinction between “super” and “global” institution because is exactly this aspect that makes the difference at time to evaluate their performance and goals.
-Agents of delivering assistance or solid institutions that counterbalanced efforts for alleviating emergency situations by exercising diplomacy that works as prevention measures?
+Agents of delivering assistance or solid institutions that counterbalanced efforts for alleviating emergencies by exercising Diplomacy working as prevention measures?
 Taking in account that emergencies–climate change, violent conflicts, etc.- would be anticipated by a strong work of Diplomacy at least for reducing its impact.

 My idea is that the humanitarian structure could become part of a broader global structure, which helps to reinforce national political systems by assisting them on different processes including adaptation and mitigation.
 A steady work of Diplomacy from humanitarian organizations is not only feasible but would be very effective, as ICRC has always been considered neutral and independent.
-However for achieving those goals in current threaten reality a transformation of those basic principles need to come about under a new adaptive political leadership.
+However for achieving those goals in current threaten reality, a transformation of those basic principles needs to come about under a new adaptive political leadership.
 Is curious to see that is an aspect that the humanitarian sector already holds, although only at internal organizational level.

 Is for this reason that what I consider “humanitarian crisis” is a consequence of this lack of an adaptive leadership, not exactly the root cause.

 Working before the shocks should be the main priority for a humanitarian agenda under a new focus based on Diplomacy and active commitment with public-private national and global organizations.
 Decentralisation and reorder of priorities under a framework of a global-adaptive humanitarian agenda.